 What are HR KPIs?

 The HR strategy follows the organizational strategy.
-In other words, HR KPIs mirror organizational performance for HR.
-They’re defined based on HR outcomes that are relevant to achieve business goals.
+In other words, HR KPIs mirror organizational performance for HR, as they are defined based on the HR outcomes that are relevant to achieve business goals.
 These business goals are often formulated in the Balanced Scorecard.

 Let’s use an example to illustrate how this works.

-Doegé is an organization that’s trying to innovate in a very competitive landscape.
-For this reason, the board has decided that they will cut costs everywhere, except for the product innovation department.
-The question is, how is this mission translated to HR KPIs?
+Dodgers is an organization trying to innovate in a very competitive landscape.
+For this reason, the board of directors decided that they will cut costs everywhere, except in the product innovation department.
+The question is, how will this goal be translated into HR KPIs?

-Since the entire organization needs to save money, so does HR.
-This can be applied to recruitment cost, for example.
+The entire organization needs to save money, including HR.
+This reduction could be applied to recruitment cost, for example.
 The cost is currently at $500,000 and needs to be reduced to $400,000.
-In this case the ‘Recruitment cost in Dollars’ is the KPI, the current score is $500,000 and the target for this KPI is $400,000.
+In this case ‘Recruitment cost in Dollars’ is the KPI, the current score is $500,000 and the target for this KPI is $400,000.

-A second KPI could be ‘innovative employee behavior’ which is measured annually in the engagement survey.
-Their score on a 10-point scale is currently 6.2.
-The target is defined as a 7.5 or higher.
-Quite a notable improvement!
+A second people KPI could be ‘innovative behavior’ which is measured annually in the annual engagement survey.
+Its score on a 10-point scale is currently 6.2.
+The target is set at 7.5 or higher.
+Achieving this will require quite some work!

 The HR KPI template could look as follows.